 What Are the Advantages of Naming a Corporate Executor?

 Many people mistakenly believe that settling an estate is quick and simple.
 Although this may be the case in some instances, many estates involve numerous complexities involving real estate, closely-held stock, post mortem tax planning, and liquidation of business interests, just to mention a few.
 A Corporate Executor has extensive experience in matters such as investment management, re-registering of securities, and funding trusts.
-It can often greatly reduce legal costs and produce income from estate tax savings.
 Individual Executors are often described by other family members as biased, which can sometimes lead to family strife.
 Frequently, it makes sense to name a Corporate Executor and a family member as Co-Executors.

 How Long Does It Take To Settle an Estate?